MilhouseVH/ghnotify/README.md

 ghnotify
 ========

-Sends an automatic summary email of new commits for Github repository branches that you wish to monitor.
+Sends an automatic summary email of all new commits for Github repository branches that you wish to monitor.
+This script is especially useful when monitoring infrequently updated repositories, saving you the time of checking for updates.

-Configure the repositories (owner, repository and branch) to be monitored in ./ghnotify.conf:
+Configure the repositories to be monitored in ./ghnotify.conf (owner, repository and branch, plus a "display" name that will appear in the email) :

 ######Example:
 ```
 #owner/repository/branch        display name
+MilhouseVH/ghnotify/master      GitHub Notify (master)
 raspberrypi/firmware/master     Raspberry Pi Firmware (master)
 raspberrypi/linux/rpi-3.15.y    Raspberry Pi Linux (3.15.y)
 OpenELEC/OpenELEC.tv/master     OpenELEC (master)
 xbmc/xbmc/master                XBMC (master)
 popcornmix/xbmc/newclock3       Popcornmix (newclock3)
+Pulse-Eight/libcec/master       libcec (master)
+sahlberg/libnfs/master          libnfs (master)
 ```

+Including the ghnotify repository is a handy way to be notified of any updates!

 Configure your github username and password in `~/.git.conf`:
 ```